nexon33/console-terminal-mcp-server/README.md

     ```bash
     node index.js
     ```
-    *Note: The Electron process runs hidden in the background.*
+    *Note: The Electron process runs hidden in the background and automatically gets (re)started whenever its needed and will always be reused if possible.*

 2.  **Interacting via MCP:**
     Clients connect to the `node index.js` process via stdio and use the `use_mcp_tool` command.
 The server name is defined in [`index.js`](index.js:182) as "Electron Terminal".